 According to one study in 1999, nearly all chronic sinus infections in infants were the result of mold.
 So if you have mold in your home, your respiratory health and that of any small children or infants might be at risk.
 Although molds by themselves are not toxic, some types of molds produce toxins.

 Black mold is one such type.
-It grows on materials like paper, fibre board and dust.
+It grows on materials like paper, fiberboard, and dust.
 As with all types of mold, black mold also requires water or moisture to grow.
 Infants less than 6 months old may be prone to suffer from bleeding lungs when exposed to black mold.

 - Although the studies do not conclusively form a causal relationship between black mold and bleeding lungs, few studies do indicate a link between the two.
 Until more studies are carried out to confirm this, it is best to be cautious and avoid infants getting exposed to black mold.

-- If spores from black mold are inhaled, children can experience respiratory problems, irritated eyes, runny nose, sneezing, throat irritation, coughing and possibly asthma attacks.
-Black mold contacting the skin can also produce skin irritation, rashes and itching in kids.
-Black mold also acts as an allergen so some kids may experience headaches, memory loss, nose bleeds and vomiting.
+- If spores form black mold are inhaled, children can experience respiratory problems, irritated eyes, runny nose, sneezing, throat irritation, coughing, and possibly asthma attacks.
+Black mold contacting the skin can also produce skin irritation, rashes, and itching in kids.
+Black mold also acts as an allergen so some kids may experience headaches, memory loss, nose bleeds, and vomiting.

 - One study from 2004 has found a link between general indoor mold exposure and upper respiratory tract symptoms, cough, and wheeze among both adults and children.
 Another study has found sufficient evidence to suggest that children who are genetically susceptible to asthma development have a higher chance of developing asthma when exposed to indoor environments with mold.
 Kids already suffering from asthma, allergies or immune suppression diseases suffer from more severe symptoms of their problems when exposed to mold in indoor areas.

 What should one do if there is mold in the house?